PhysioMio:

 11 Degrees of Freedom

-enable full support of activities of daily living (ADLs) across shoulder, elbow, wrist, and fingers.
+enable full support of activities of daily living (ADLs) across shoulder, elbow,

 Individually Actuated Fingers

-allow both active closing and opening, with precise, independent control of each finger.
+allow both active closing and opening, with precise, independent control of

 Shoulder joint mechanism